 I am quite thankful I had a supportive family, otherwise this GF desserts book would never have existed.
 I may have had the early vision and dreams for such a recipe book, but it only came into existence thanks to the tireless efforts of my wife (who spent nearly two years creating and baking these awesome recipes), my daughter (who also helped create recipes while she performed book editing tasks), and even my mother (who joined in and created a few GF versions of old-time family favorite recipes from her own mother and grandmother).

-I, like all other gluten-free / Celiac persons, want to live life to the fullest and not feel encumbered by the dietary restrictions of a lifelong disease.
-The best way to overcome the initial trauma or shock of discovering that you can no longer eat all those favorite (“normal”) birthday cakes, pies, cookies, tarts, and such is to find a safe replacement that is just as good (if not better) than the original.
-So, I hope our Gluten-Free and Wheat-Free Gourmet Dessert Recipes Book has allowed people to quickly make the transition to an enjoyable and fulfilling gluten-free life.
-You now have fantastic desserts to look forward to — the fact they are gluten-free will no longer mean that you are missing your favorite birthday cakes and other desserts of yesterday!
+Great GF recipes are the key to living life to the fullest and feeling unencumbered by the dietary restrictions of a lifelong disease!
+I hope our Gluten-Free and Wheat-Free Gourmet Dessert Recipes help you to quickly make the transition to an enjoyable and fulfilling gluten-free life.
+You now have fantastic desserts to look forward to — the fact they are gluten-free will no longer mean that you are missing your favorite birthday cakes and other favorite desserts!

-I thank everyone who supported me and my family throughout the development of the book and the recipes, and appreciate everyone who purchased a copy while we offered it for sale!
-And, as you enjoy your gluten-free desserts, I will enjoy knowing the time invested in these recipes and this book has made you and others with Celiac Disease regain a sense of normalcy and culinary satisfaction in your diet.
+I thank everyone who supported me and my family throughout the development of the book and these recipes, and appreciate everyone who purchased a copy while we offered it for sale!
+I an delighted in knowing that the time invested in these recipes and this book has made you and others with Celiac Disease regain a sense of normalcy and culinary satisfaction in your diet.